jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 the injury will get worse and take longer to heal.
 Eventually, our bodies will _force_ us to stop doing it.

-It's far better to listen to our bodies from the beginning.
+Far better to listen to our bodies from the beginning.
 **If something hurts,
 stop doing it right away**,
 and figure out a painless way to do it